-Pakistan PM Nawaz Sharif disqualified from office
+Pakistan PM Sharif disqualified from office, resigns

-- Pakistan's Prime Minister required to step down by five-member panel of judges
+Islamabad, Pakistan (CNN)Pakistani Prime Minister Nawaz Sharif resigned Friday after he was disqualified from office by the country's Supreme Court.

-- Unanimous court ruling follows months-long investigation tied to revelations in the Panama Papers leak from 2016
+The court ruled Sharif has been dishonest to parliament and to the judicial system, and is no longer deemed fit for the office of prime minister.

-Islamabad, Pakistan (CNN)Pakistani Prime Minister Nawaz Sharif has been disqualified from office by the country's Supreme Court and will be required to step down.
+The panel of five judges announced their unanimous decision Friday afternoon, with the election commission ordered to issue a disqualification notice to Sharif.
+With the ruling, Sharif's cabinet has also been dissolved.

-The court ruled Sharif has been dishonest to parliament and to the judicial system and is no longer deemed fit for the office of prime minister.
-A panel of five judges announced their unanimous decision Friday afternoon.
+Silence enveloped the courtroom as Justice Ejaz Afzal read out the judgment, and the opposition distributed candy following the verdict in celebration.

 The panel had been investigating Sharif's alleged links to offshore accounts and overseas properties owned by three of his children.